oelmekki/zim_dump/README.md

 to train your models.
 And since you're working with a compressed archive, it's optimized for size.
 I've modified zim_dump to add the `-a` flag, which allows to dump not just the title and url of the article, but also its content.
-Now, you can stream all wikipedia articles to you model training, and it only takes 46gb on your hard drive (that's the size of wikipedia_en_all_nopic_2021-11.zim, which I'm using at the time of writing).
+Now, you can stream all wikipedia articles to your model training, and it only takes 46gb on your hard drive (that's the size of wikipedia_en_all_nopic_2021-11.zim, which I'm using at the time of writing).